afunnydev/tinysociety/content/articles/2018-07-31-how-to-choose-the-right-tiny-house-appliances.md

 ---
 title: How to Choose the Right Tiny House Appliances
-description: >-
-  There’s a lot to consider when choosing appliances for a Tiny House.
+description: There’s a lot to consider when choosing appliances for a Tiny House.
 Of course size an important.
 If the Tiny House is intended to be off-grid, or potentially off-grid at some point in the future, it’s important to take appliance wattage and alternative energy compatibility into account.
 slug: how-to-choose-tiny-house-appliances
 author: michelleg
 image: /img/tiny-house-appliances.jpg
 overlay: true
-date: '2018-07-31'
+date: 2018-07-31
+lastmod: 2026-02-24
 notloaded:
   need: true
 listing:
   title: How to Choose the Right Tiny House Appliances
-  description: >-
-    There are plenty of options to be had when choosing Tiny House appliances.
+  description: There are plenty of options to be had when choosing Tiny House
+    appliances.
 The primary considerations to apply to the array of choices are budget, energy source, and available space.
   image: /img/tiny-house-appliances-square.jpg
-likes: '26'
 categories:
   - Tiny houses
 i18nlanguage: en
 menuid: articles
-ordre: '0'
 infographic: false
 draft: false
 noindex: false
+ordre: "0"
+likes: "26"
 ---
 There’s a lot to consider when choosing appliances for a Tiny House.
 Of course size is an important consideration when every square foot—or even square inch—counts.
 If the Tiny House is intended to be off-grid, or potentially off-grid at some point in the future, it’s important to take appliance wattage and alternative energy compatibility into account.
 Choosing between propane, on-grid electricity, or alternative energy to power the Tiny House appliances is another important decision.
 In this article, I’ll take you through the considerations and options for equipping a Tiny House with appliances for the kitchen, laundry area, bathroom, and the entire Tiny House.